aws-powertools/powertools-lambda-python/docs/utilities/streaming.md

 --8<-- "examples/streaming/src/s3_transform_common.py"
 ```

-Additionally, you can transform the data in place, or return a new object that encapsulates the transformation.
+Additionally, you can return a new object that encapsulates the transformation, or transform the data in place,
 Multiple transformations are applied in order.

 === "Returning a new object"